bogdan/blog/slides/fighting_fat_models/one/01_slide.md

   * Ok
 * Hey model, why did you send the notification?
   * Because you didn't say you don't need it
-* Create model without notification
+* Hey model, create model without notification
   * Ok

 !SLIDE